SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-assessment.md

 #### Can I used the scanned via command-line?

 Yes that’s possible.
-Check the scanner documentation at https://aka.ms/sppnp-modernizationscanner
+Check the scanner documentation at https://aka.ms/sppnp-modernizationscanner.

 #### Can I scan a specific set of site collections?

 Yes, in the Selected site collections option you can use wildcards to scope the sites.
 Alternatively you can use the CSV file listing sites to scan option and provide a CSV file with the needed site collections.
-Check the scanner documentation at https://aka.ms/sppnp-modernizationscanner
+Check the scanner documentation at https://aka.ms/sppnp-modernizationscanner.

 #### Can I run a scan for everything?

 Yes, you can via selecting the All of the above (full scan) option.
 However, be aware that the scan run time will be substantially longer.
-It’s recommended to first run the scanner with the requested Office 365 Group connection readiness option and then run a second full scan
+It’s recommended to first run the scanner with the requested Office 365 Group connection readiness option and then run a second full scan.

 #### I’m in Europe, can I format my data accordingly?

-Yes, you can opt to use semi-colon as separator for the generated CSV files + you opt to change the way how date values are written in the generated CSV files
+Yes, you can opt to use semi-colon as separator for the generated CSV files + you opt to change the way how date values are written in the generated CSV files.

 ## Validate the scan run and collect the scan results